mbest1813/documentation/v2/editions/enterprise/destinations/criteo.md

     })
     ```

-    The additional event mapped for both examples will look like this:
+    The additional event mapped that will be sent to Criteo will look like this:

     ```json
     {